Students’ academic experiences are enriched by the University-wide initiatives listed below.

 IVAT bridges gaps and comprehensively examines strategies that prevent violence, abuse and trauma.
 Its mission is to improve the quality of life for those affected by violence, abuse, and trauma on local, national, and an international levels by sharing and disseminating vital information, improving collaborations and networking, conducting research and trainings, assisting with direct professional services, program evaluation, and consulting to promote violence-free living.

-Robert Geffner, PhD, ABPP, ABPN, Clinical Research Professor
+Founder and President, Robert Geffner, PhD, ABPP, ABPN, Clinical Research Professor

 I-MERIT provides leadership in the implementation of the University’s diversity initiatives.
 Alliant has established institutional diversity objectives as well as multicultural/international competencies for all students, faculty, and staff/administrators.
 I-MERIT sets the pace for full inclusion of multicultural and international content and pedagogical practice respectful to diverse learners in the curricula of all academic programs; and the creation of a campus climate that is welcoming and affirming of people from diverse backgrounds, cultures and belief systems.
 Notably, I-MERIT’s focus on “multiculturalism” and “internationalism” is broad, addressing issues of race, ethnicity, nationality, gender, sexual orientation, religion/spirituality, socioeconomic status, ability, and more.